mdeweerd/zha-toolkit/README.md

 seconds.

-A battery powered device is a sleepy device, and it is likely for some of those that your data requests and commands are lost before the devices "checks in" on pending requests.
+A battery powered device is a sleepy device, and it is likely for some of those that data requests and commands are lost before the devices "checks in" on pending requests.
 To ensure success, these requests must be actively repeated until the sleepy device replies - this is where the `tries` parameter helps.

 You should also know that in some cases you need to provide the manufacturer id to access a manufacturer specific attribute or execute a